Kamran-Afzali/Kamran-Afzali.github.io/_posts/DP_ML.md

 The **DPpack** R package provides tools for implementing differentially private statistical analyses and machine learning models.

-- **Differentially Private Linear Regression and SVM:** The package includes implementations of machine learning algorithms such as linear regression and support vector machines (SVM) with differential privacy guarantees.
-For example, the `svmDP` function allows users to fit a privacy-preserving SVM model, ensuring that the model's coefficients do not reveal sensitive information about the training data.
+- **Differentially Private Regression and SVM:** The package includes implementations of machine learning algorithms such as regression and support vector machines (SVM) with differential privacy guarantees.

 ### References